olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

         qml.Hadamard(wires=idx)
 ```

-The second quantum layer is the RY layer.
+The second quantum layer is the `RY_layer`.
 As noted above, any additional gates in the circuit are adjusting the weights of the qubits.
 This layer applies an RY gate to each qubit, rotating the qubit.
 What does that mean?

 The best representation we have designed for qubits is the [Bloch Sphere](https://en.wikipedia.org/wiki/Bloch_sphere).
 This representation defines the qubit as a point on the outside of a 3D unit sphere.
 A rotation around the y axis is perpendicular to the H gate rotation, allowing for weighting without removing the qubit from the superposition state that it is in.